Environmental policy of China: History

+China's first national environmental protection program, developed in the 1970s, focused on the idea of "complete utilization" as one of its key elements.
+Complete utilization was a waste-recycling and production efficiency principle that had developed in the 1950s as a response to material scarcity in the early PRC; its underlying philosophy was expressed in the slogan "turning waste into treasure and harm into benefit."
+Complete utilization was ideologically framed as a unique approach that only a socialist economy could develop.
+According to Zhou Enlai, "There is nothing that cannot be used.
+But capitalists are afraid of investing more and making less profit.
+We socialists must emphasize comprehensive utilization and waste utilization."

 From 1949 to 1979, China's participation in international environmental policy bodies was slight.
 In 1972, Chinese representatives attended the first United Nations Conference on the Human Environment.
 The next year, the Environmental Protection Leadership Group was established.
 In 1983, the Chinese government announced that environmental protection would become a state policy.
 China began taking an active role in international environmental policy since the 1992 Rio Meeting on Environment and Development.
 It has been active in international environmental fora since.

 Through the 1980s and early 1990s, China did not prioritize domestic environmental matters.
 In 1987, it enacted its first air pollution control law.
 State policy began changing further in the mid-1990s to become more protective of the environment, with the pace of change accelerating following the 1998 China floods.
 After investigating, government scientists attributed much of the cause for flooding to upstream deforestation that had occurred during logging booms in the previous two decades.
 State regulation of environmental issues became more active, with the State Environmental Projection Administration aggressively campaigning against deforestation, curbing excessive water use during irrigation, and emphasizing decarbonization of China's energy supplies.